khval/AmosKittens/compatibility/amos_extra.md

 **Sound_tracker2_1.AMOS**

-works,
+works.

 **Sprite_Plotter.AMOS**

-works (just make sure you pick vaild sprite, no error handling in this example.)
+works (just make sure you pick a vaild sprite, no error handling in this example.)

 **Squash_A_Bob.AMOS**